Connect-Mor/cm-fe-developer-task/README.md

 Note: Workspace settings for VSCode are included in this repo which will help you with eslinting errors

 ## Part 1

-- Populate table 1 with HR departments from [src/assets/data/HR.json](src/assets/data/HR.json) (you can use [src/components/Table/Table.js](src/components/Table/Table.js) as a basis for your table component)
+- In the "Table List" section Populate table 1 with HR departments from [src/assets/data/HR.json](src/assets/data/HR.json) (you can use [src/components/Table/Table.js](src/components/Table/Table.js) as a basis for your table component)
 - You should be able to select each Row of the table using a checkbox/radio button or similar

 ## Part 2